k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/13_discovery_pipeline_settings.md

 The new plugin is always added to the end of the Plugins list.
 However, the plugin's execution order can be changed by dragging it to the desired position within the list.

-Note that the **Delete selected** option in the context menu is available only for the project plugins as product plugins cannot be deleted.
+Note that the **Delete selected** option in the context menu is available only for the project plugins, as product plugins cannot be deleted.
 If a product plugin is not needed, it can be set to 'inactive' in the Baseline rule.